CHAPTER 9-02

 7. Permits are valid for five years from date of issuance of permit modification, whichever is later, unless revoked.

-8. Permits are not transferable.9.
-Permits may be modified for just cause upon 30 days notice.
+9. Permits may be modified for just cause upon 30 days notice.
 Just cause shall include, but not be limited to:

 a.
 Promulgation of a new applicable national categorical pretreatment standard;